Having Your Cake and Eating It Too: Charitable Annuities

 Charitable gift annuities are a way to have your cake and eat it too, to some extent.
 Assume, for instance, that you want to give your alma mater $100,000, but you don’t want to give up the income you earn on it (which these days may not be that much in any case).
 The answer may be a form of annuity.

 Another alternative that would increase both your monthly payments and your charitable deduction would entail making your contribution today but postponing your receipt of payments.
 For instance, contributing at age 65 but beginning payments at age 80 would increase both your income when it begins and your charitable deduction, since you would be foregoing 15 years of income.
 This may be a good plan since if you can afford to give away $100,000, you can also afford to give up the income for 15 years.
 You still, however, may want some insurance that you have enough money to live on in your later years.

 Donors often make use of charitable gift annuities when they have highly-appreciated assets.
 If, for instance, you had $100,000 in highly-appreciated stock, you might have a tax on capital gains of as much as $20,000 on their sale, reducing the amount you could use to purchase a commercial annuity to $80,000.
 If, instead, you contributed the stock directly to your alma mater or other charitable organization, it could liquidate the stock at no tax cost and your annuity payments would be based on the entire $100,000 value.
-While the payments may still be less than what you could receive in payments on an $80,000 commercial annuity, the differential will be less and you will be making a significant gift to your charity of choice.
+While the payments may still be less than what you could receive in payments on an $80,000 commercial annuity, the differential would be less and you would be making a significant gift to your charity of choice.
 And if you pass away before receiving back the full value of your donation, it’s the institution you value, rather than the commercial insurance company, which gets the windfall of only paying you a few years.